m-a-r-i-b/deepfacelive-virtualcam/README.md

-# Markdown syntax guide
+# Deepfacelive-virtualcam
-This script allows you to create a virtual camera and write custom stream to its output.
+Following steps allows you to create a virtual camera and write a custom stream to its output.
 Note this guide is specific to <b>LINUX</b>.

-## Step 1
+### Step 1

 Install v4l2loopback utility
 ```